JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 ## Merger by Approximation

 I'll start with a *Merger by Approximation* because it's the most straightforward.
-The first to describe this was Trudgill & Foxcroft, who looked at the merger of Middle English **ō** [ɔː] (*road*, *go*) with the dipthong [ɔu] (*flow*, *know*).
+The first to describe this was Trudgill & Foxcroft, who looked at the merger of Middle English **ō** [ɔː] (*road*, *go*) with the diphthong [ɔu] (*flow*, *know*).
 My American ears can't even imagine these being pronounced differently, but apparently some speakers in East Anglia retain the distinction, though they were in the process of becoming merged.

 I'll let you dig into the original study <span class="sidenote">Trudgill, Peter, and Tina Foxcroft.
 1978.
 On the Sociolinguistics of Vocalic Mergers: Transfer and Approximation in East Anglia.
 In <i>Sociolinguistic Patterns in British English</i>, edited by Peter Trudgill, 69–79.
 London: Edward Arnold.</span>, but the main point they make is that the merger happens "gradually."
 Their description of this merger tactic is that speakers